openPMD/openPMD-api/README.md

 endif()
 ```

-*Alternatively*, add the openPMD-api repository directly to your project and add it via:
+*Alternatively*, add the openPMD-api repository source directly to your project and use it via:
 ```cmake
 add_subdirectory("path/to/source/of/openPMD-api")